 Regardless of one’s feelings about the outcomes of these particular elections, the threats that loom as we enter the next presidential election cycle are unmistakable.
 As we observe this momentous anniversary today, it should be clear that despite a long history of disenfranchisement, the work of ensuring fair elections in this country has grown ever complex, urgent, and unfinished.
 And as American entities like Facebook continue to mediate voter suppression efforts around the world, Americans’ inaction around this issue will have deepening consequences beyond our own borders.

 As we observe the Iowa Caucuses today and discuss them in the months to come, one might ask how this history of disenfranchisement and its contemporary manifestations can be explored in the classroom.
-At Facing History, we understand the importance of delivering adolescent education that builds historical knowledge, as well as the young person’s commitment to civic participation.
-And with the knowledge that psychographic research mavens may continue to prey upon young minds to dissuade them from participating, the work of civic education is more essential than ever.
+At Facing History, we are dedicated to supporting adolescent education that builds historical knowledge, as well as the young person’s commitment to civic participation.
+And with the knowledge that psychographic research mavens may continue to prey upon young minds to dissuade them from voting behavior, the work of civic education is more complex and urgent than ever.

 Disrupting voter suppression measures—whether they are sustained by the financial motives of tech companies, or the racism and misaligned incentives that curtail voting rights at national, state, and local levels—will require all of our continued engagement and vigilance.
 Though it may be difficult to reinforce this lesson in the face of apathy-enhancing campaigns, this is a chance to surface the stories of historical figures who risked their lives for a chance to be at the political table.

 Stories of brave African Americans who, upon seeing the limitations of the rights formally extended to them by the 15th Amendment, insisted on hoping for something better, and continuing to fight for their rights at the ballot box and beyond.
 They knew that they had so much further to go and, today, so do we.
-Let us regard this anniversary not as a sign of overcoming, but as an anniversary that emboldens us to bring American democracy into being for the very first time.
+Let us regard this anniversary not as a sign of overcoming, but as an anniversary that emboldens us to double down on American ideals of freedom, democracy, and equality through our actions in the face of forces that would restrict our civic activity.

 Facing History invites educators to use our foundational case study, The Reconstruction Era and the Fragility of Democracy, and our accompanying videos, lessons, and handouts.